People's Mojahedin Organization of Iran: Post-war Saddam era (1988–2003)

 In April 1992, the MEK attacked 10 Iranian embassies including the Iranian Mission to the United Nations in New York using different weapons, taking hostages, and injuring Iranian ambassadors and embassy employees.
 There were dozens of arrests.
-The Iranian Ministry of Intelligence (MOIS) cracked down on MEK activity, carrying out what a US Federal Research Division, Library of Congress Report referred to as "psychological warfare".
+According to MEK representatives, the attacks were a way to protest the bombing of a MEK military base where several people had been killed and wounded.